whotracksme/whotracks.me/blog/static_site.md

 markdown files.
 To build this site however, with the exception of the blog, the rest of the pages are mainly about instantiating a template, plugging some content, and writing to disk.
 So most likely a comparison between site generators and this would be unfair.
-At the time this is written, whotracks.me has roughly 1020 pages.
+At the time of writing, whotracks.me has roughly 1020 pages.
 On 1000 of these pages there are offline generated plots, quite some data and a fair amount of tooling with respect to styling.
 On a `Thinkpad x230` with an Intel `i3 processor`: